Flimby: Amenities

 Flimby railway station on the Cumbrian Coast Line has served the village since 1846.
 Trains stop only by request.
 The village is also served by regular buses between Maryport, Workington and beyond.

 The Anglican church of St Nicholas is in the Diocese of Carlisle.
 It holds services on the second and fourth Sundays of the month.
 The site of the successive former Flimby Methodist churches in West Lane (built in 1862 and about 1929) is now occupied by a house.

 The village has a primary school with about 150 pupils.
 There is a convenience store and also a working men's social club.

 Flimby's amateur rugby league club, the Vikings, plays in the Iggesund Cumberland League.

 The shoe manufacturer New Balance has a factory on the outskirts of the village.
 Flimby Wind Farm opened in June 2013.

 Heritage

 The name of the village was recorded as Flinbi in 1056 and Flemyngeby in the 12th century, and seems to come from Old Norse Flæminga bý, meaning "the village of the Flemings".

 Flimby has three Grade II historic buildings listed by English Heritage.
 Flimby Cottage in Main Road is an early 19th-century pebble dash lodge in Gothic Revival style.
 Flimby Hall is a three-storey country house completed in 1766.
 Flimby Lodge is a mansion dating from the late 18th or early 19th century, derelict at the time it was listed in 1977.

+Transport

+Bus

+2 bus routes serve the village.
+Both run by Stagecoach.
+Service 300 to Carlisle or Workington and Service 30 to Maryport or Thornhill via Frizington.

+Train

+Flimby train station has services to Whitehaven or Carlisle with a few continuing to either Barrow-in-furness or Manchester Airport.

+Sport

+The opening stage of the Tour of Britain Women's cycle race passed through Flimby in 2026.